kyma-project/hydroform/parallel-install/README.md

 Use the following functions accordingly.
 You need to provide a kubeconfig pointing to a cluster to each function.

 - `StartKymaInstallation` - Starts installation.
 Prerequisites are installed first linearly, then components' installation continues in parallel.
 - `StartKymaUninstallation` - Starts uninstallation.
 Library uninstalls components first, then proceeds with prerequisites' uninstallation in reverse order.

 ## Example

+>**NOTE:**
+Before running the example, please apply the file `namespace.yaml` to properly create kyma-installer namespace, otherwise the installation will fail.

 To learn how to use the library to install Kyma on a Gardener cluster, see this [example](../parallel-install/example/example.go).